 - Third Monday of December, March, June and September

 Board meetings to approve resolutions will tentatively be held as follows:

-- Second Monday of January, April, July and October
+- Third Monday of January, April, July and October

 - Informational Material from BNY Mellon

 - Participation is open to all state agencies and to all political subdivisions including: Cities, Towns,